Program Director: Jeffrey P. Hause

 Discipline Distribution Requirements

-Honors Senior Perspectives Course.
-Honors students are required to take a Senior Perspectives (SRP) course, and may select any such course offered in the College.
+Intersections Course.
+Honors students are required to take an Intersections course and may select from any such course offered in the College.

 Independent Research Project.
 Honors students are required to demonstrate their capacity for advanced, self-directed, individual work by completing an approved project within a field in which they specialize.
 They undertake these projects under the guidance of assigned faculty mentors and present their findings during a campus-wide “Honors Day.”